LavaMoat/tss-snap/README.md

 ### Common

-The common library contains a little code shared between the webassembly and server modules which we could easily duplicate however it serves another important purpose.
-It includes a hack for the dependency tree including multiple versions of `getrandom`:
+The common library contains a hack for the dependency tree including multiple versions of `getrandom`:

 ```
 getrandom:0.1.16